 Post-immunisation

-The OHS will notify the [organisation manager] when staff are cleared to be patient facing.
+The OHS will notify the practice manager when staff are cleared to be patient facing.

 In addition, the OHS will:

-Notify the [organisation manager] when staff fail to attend an OHS appointment
+Notify the practice manager when staff fail to attend an OHS appointment

-Notify the [organisation manager] when a staff member declines a vaccination
+Notify the practice manager when a staff member declines a vaccination

-Inform the [organisation manager] when new members of staff are declared fit to begin work or otherwise, detailing any restrictions
+Inform the practice manager when new members of staff are declared fit to begin work or otherwise, detailing any restrictions

 It should be noted that the Green Book (Chapter 12) advises that both managers and employees need to have relevant information about the outcome of the immunisations.